-Lion’s Pride Academy is a behavior intervention program that serves both regular and special education students in grades K-6.
+Behavior Intervention is a program that serves both regular and special education students in grades K-6.
 Comprehensive education services are provided to students with emotional and behavioral difficulties who require more support than can be offered in a traditional school building and/or for students transitioning from more-restrictive placements.

 Through a therapeutic and positive environment, individual and unique needs of each student are met via:

-- Licensed social worker available to provide in-home support and opportunities for parent training and support
+- Licensed social workers available to provide in-home support and opportunities for parent training and support

 - Sensory Integration Station for students with sensory regulation needs

 - Small group/ individualized instruction within a larger school environment allows for replication of traditional academic day and practice of necessary skills for successful transition back to traditional public placement